- Public Affairs

 In 1918 the stilling well was lined with concrete and in 1925 the weekly recorder was replaced with a continuous recorder.
 The stilling well and shelter were in use until 2010.

-As part of the Hydrologic Benchmark Network, discreet as well as continuous water quality data has been collected periodically since October 1965.
+As part of the Hydrologic Benchmark Network, discrete as well as continuous water quality data have been collected periodically since October 1965.